 Every user has access to a home directory with a 100GB quota.

 A global scratch

-/globalfs is a 42TB space NFS mounted on all
+/globalscratch is available, offering a 90TB space NFS mounted on all

 the compute nodes.
 There is no quota enforced on that filesystem ; it is the responsibility of the users to remove the files that are not needed anymore by any job.